Bnei-Baruch/auto-translate/README.md

   * Creates html file for every input file containing chunking summary.

 #### zohar_process_root.py
-  This script runs zohar_download_article.py and then zohar_preprocess_article.py on all links contained in the article tree on kabbalahmedia.info website
+  This script runs zohar_download_article.py and then zohar_preprocess_article.py on all links contained in the article tree on kabbalahmedia.info website.

 ### Regexes
   Language related regexes are located in a file `regexes_{lang}.py` file where `{lang}` can be either `he` or `en`.
 Every language regex file must define the following constants: